Doctor Who season 7: Recurring cast

-Serials
+Development

 From this season onwards the programme was produced in colour.
 Barry Letts also took over as producer, beginning with the second serial, Doctor Who and the Silurians, when Derrick Sherwin left to co-produce another BBC series, Paul Temple.
 The number of episodes in a season was cut to accommodate the new production methods: season 6 has 44 episodes; season 7 has 25 episodes.
 The seasons would continue to have between 20 and 28 episodes until season 22.
 Following the opening four parter, the remaining episodes were divided into three serials each of seven episodes.

 Setting the entire season on Earth had been the choice of Sherwin, who had introduced the military organisation UNIT in his earlier serial The Invasion (1968), which he had written and Peter Bryant had produced.
 Sherwin had also produced the final black-and-white serial, The War Games (1969), in which the Second Doctor had been put on trial by the Time Lords and exiled to Earth in the 20th century.
 In Spearhead from Space the Doctor becomes, despite his initial reluctance, UNIT's scientific advisor on a regular basis, which would continue into Tom Baker's first two seasons as the Fourth Doctor.
 According to Sherwin on his DVD commentary for Spearhead from Space, the BBC had considered replacing Doctor Who with a new Quatermass serial, but this fell through because Nigel Kneale was not interested in that, nor writing for Doctor Who when Sherwin had approached him about it.
 The plan did, however, have an effect on the Earth-based style of the programme, with Quatermass cited as an influence on season 7.

 Spearhead from Space was intended to be produced identically to previous serials and others in the season, with a mixture of location material shot on 16mm film and studio material on videotape.
 Owing to industrial action by studio technicians at the BBC, the planned studio recording sessions were cancelled, with instead all four episodes being shot on location on 16mm film.

+Scrapped stories

+Several stories were scrapped for this season.
+The Circles of Power, written by Brian Hayles, would have focused on a faulty communications satellite which causes the release of robotic "sensorspheres", inducing amnesia in their victims.
+Brian Wright's The Mists of Madness would have seen the Doctor discover a community of artifically-created humans, though was scrapped due to Wright taking up an academic post in Bristol.
+Charlotte and Dennis Plimmer subsequently drafted The Shadow People, considered for the finale of the season after The Mists of Madness' cancellation.
+However, due to pay disputes with the writers, the serial was scrapped in favor of Inferno.